Skip to main content

 Kernel Command-Line Arguments

-An optional string that allows to append arguments to the bootloader kernel command line:
+• append an optional string to append arguments to the bootloader kernel command line

 [customizations.kernel]